 IPN Blog

-We Are Accepting Submissions
+We Are Accepting Submissions!

-Our blog features monthly thought-provoking art and written psychedelic pieces from our members.
-The opinions of the authors do not represent those of IPN as an organization.
-If you are interested in submitting a blog post, please apply to be an IPN member (if you are not already), review the following, and send your submissions to media@intercollegiatepsychedelics.net.
+Our blog features thought-provoking written psychedelic pieces from our members.
+This platform is intended to elevate thoughtful, well-researched writing related to psychedelic academia, policy, and news, and we are actively inviting submissions from across the network.
+If you are interested in submitting a blog post, please apply to be an IPN member (if you are not already), and send your submissions through this submission form.

-• Opinion pieces should be evidence-based with references
+• Opinion pieces

 Ancient Medicine in Modern Practice